Al filo de la ley (2015 film): Reception

 The film was seen by 16,387 spectators on its first day in theaters, becoming the second most watched Peruvian film on its first day of release for a while.
 The film attracted 168,720 viewers throughout its run through Peruvian theaters, becoming the sixth highest-grossing domestic release of the year.

 Sequel

 After the success of the first part, it is confirmed that a sequel called Al filo de la ley 2 would be made, which would be shot in Colombia and the United States.
 This time it will be directed by Renato Rossini as well as featuring performances by Leslie Stewart, Jamila Dahabreh, Gerardo Zamora, Miguel Vergara, Mauricio Diez Canseco and Lisandra Lizama.
-Its premiere is scheduled for September 21, 2023 in Peruvian theaters.